ryanmccrary/200donors/README.md

 1. Bundle Install

-2. If you're using Postgres, you'll need a db named 'mydb' or whatever you change your database file to (createdb mydb)
+2. If you're using Postgres, you'll need a db named '200donors' or whatever you change your database file to (createdb 200donors)

 3. Seed database (Database.seed_data)